adrisinaga/llama3-using-groq/readme.md

-Implementation Llama3 using Groq API and CrewAI to make AI Agents 2024
+## Implementation LLM Meta Llama3 using Groq API and CrewAI to make AI Agents in 2024

+This is only sample of my personal projects.
+You can use it as your project for learning purposes.

+## Links

-Model: llama3-8b-8192
+1. Model: llama3-8b-8192
 Website: https://github.com/meta-llama/llama3

-LLM-based Chatbot: Groq API
+2. LLM-based Chatbot: Groq API
 Website: https://groq.com/

-AI Agents: Crewai
+3. AI Agents: Crewai
 Website: https://www.crewai.com/